An ingrown toenail occurs when one or both sides of your toenail grow into the surrounding skin. This can cause pain, swelling and infection.

 - taking pain relief medicines such as paracetamol or ibuprofen to relieve your pain – check with your GP or pharmacist whether you can take them

-- not cutting or picking at your toenail – instead allow it to grow out so it is easier to cut it straight across.
+- not cutting or picking at your toenail – instead allowing it to grow out so it is easier to cut it straight across

-They may also perform a minor surgery to remove your whole nail or cut away part of your nail.
-They may also refer you to a podiatrist who can perform this minor surgery.
+Your GP or podiatrist may also perform minor surgery to remove your whole nail or cut away part of your nail.
+This procedure can be done in their consulting room using local anaesthetic.
+Discuss these options with your GP.

 How can I prevent an ingrown toenail?

 You can help prevent an ingrown toenail with the following measures:

 - Take care when cutting your toenails.
 Cut straight across, not too short and not into the corners or edges.